5 Practical Dietary Adjustments to Lower Your Risk of Kidney Stones

 Do you know that a single kidney stone can cost anywhere from $3,000 to $15,000 to remove in Singapore?
 The price difference stems from whether you need minimally invasive treatment or surgical intervention, the complexity of your case, and whether you receive care at a public or private facility.

 Stone size directly determines treatment approach.
 Small stones typically pass naturally without intervention, while medium-sized stones may require shockwave therapy.
 Large stones may need surgical removal.
 Location matters equally—stones lodged in the ureter require different techniques than those remaining in the kidney.
-Each variation affects both procedure complexity and final cost.
+Each variation affects both the procedure’s complexity and the final cost.

 Extracorporeal Shock Wave Lithotripsy (ESWL)